 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Virgin America CEO Says CFM Overcame Early Pratt Advantage".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Virgin America CEO Says CFM Overcame Early Pratt Advantage".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.